LCA-CI-builds-repair/qtile/docs/manual/hacking.rst

 Requirements
 ============

-Here are Qtile's additional dependencies that may be required for tests:
+Here are Qtile's additional dependencies// Add the necessary content or guidelines for hacking in this sectionthat may be required for tests:

 ================= =================== ==================================================
 Dependency        Ubuntu Package      Needed for